KENT, Wash. — Disclaimer: This episode is an Encore Presentation KING 5's Evening.

 The 2017 Regional Teacher of the Year has a busy schedule.
 Denisha Saucedo teaches multiple subjects and sports at Kent Elementary School - reading, writing, math, social studies, social and emotion learning, dance, track, and, finally, stomp.
 We've probably forgotten a few, but know that Saucedo stays very busy.

 Her Fridays begin with STOMP class.
 The students roll into her classroom, some quiet, some eager, ready to learn the latest dance moves.
-They're working towards a stomp show that will take place in front of the school.
+They're working towards a stomping show that will take place in front of the school.

-"It's fun to see them step out of their comfort zone, it's fun to see them grow," Saucedo says.
-"The first time they step out on the performance floor and they got the round of applause, they go, 'I did that!'."
+"It's fun to see them step out of their comfort zone.
+It's fun to see them grow," Saucedo says.
+"The first time they step out on the performance floor, and they got the round of applause, they go, 'I did that!'."

 "My experiences in school weren't the best, and I never actually saw myself in teaching," Saucedo says.
 "None of my teachers looked like me, and my experiences weren't the best."

 As Saucedo explained, students can have ACEs - otherwise known as Adverse Childhood Experiences - that may affect their learning.
 As a kid, she had several - and many of her teachers didn't understand her experiences.